How to Track SEO Rankings with Google Analytics

 Whether you use Google Analytics or MonsterInsights, the information in this report is extremely valuable.
 It shows which keywords are driving organic traffic to your website.
 You can use this data to find similar keywords to optimize your blog posts and pages.

 It also helps to identify “low-hanging fruit” opportunities.
-These are keywords that rank on the second page of search results (positions between 11 – 20) on Google, and with a little effort, they can reach the top 10 and start getting more traffic.
+These are keywords that rank on the second page of search results (positions between 11 – 20) on Google, and with a little effort, they can reach the top 10 and start driving more website traffic.

 3. Monitor Traffic from Referral Sources

-In GA4, go to Acquisition » Traffic acquisition, then type referral into the search box and hit Enter to see just your referral traffic.
+In Google Analytics, go to Acquisition » Traffic acquisition, then type referral into the search box and hit Enter to see just your referral traffic.

 If you don’t get much referral traffic, perhaps it’s time to work on building backlinks and social media profiles in an attempt to increase your SEO rankings.